ameliarw/Chem-308/TDSEmatlab.md

     plot(x, prob, x, Vvec)
     axis([-inf inf 0 100])
  ```
- The expectation value for position are then determined by finding the inner product of the position operator acting on the wavevector and the complex conjugate of the wavefunction.
+ The expectation value for position are then determined by finding the inner product of the position operator acting on the wavevector and the complex conjugate of the wavevector.
 The energy expectation value is calculated in a similar fashion as well.
  ```
 % expectation value for position, plotted with a red * xexp = real(psiXt'*(x.*psiXt));